 What to do?

-- Take an adrenal test like this one, and treat the findings.
+- Take an adrenal test cortisol test (saliva or urine) and treat the findings.

-- You can never go wrong with adrenal adaptogens which protect your body from stress chemistry, such as my favorite one, Empowered Eleuthero.
-I also see great results with the formulas Adren-All and Phyto-ADR.
+- You can never go wrong with adrenal adaptogens which protect your body from stress chemistry, such as Ashwagandha or Siberian Ginseng.

 - You need to address sleep, exercise, and stress – as you can’t just “supplement your way out” of adrenal disruption.